-Former Cape Times editor Alide Dasnois says she may take legal action following her dismissal from the newspaper.
+Former Cape Times editor Dasnois considering legal action

 Former Cape Times editor Alide Dasnois is considering legal action following her dismissal from the newspaper, she said on Wednesday.

 "In my opinion, I was unfairly dismissed from my position at the Cape Times," she said.

 "I have taken legal advice and we are considering referring a dispute to the CCMA [Commission for Conciliation, Mediation and Arbitration] or the Labour Court."

 It was reported on Friday that Dasnois had been fired and that she was informed of her dismissal the same day.

 Independent News and Media South Africa (INMSA) chairperson Iqbal Survé? said in a statement on Monday that Dasnois had not been fired, but had been offered alternative positions in the company.